FastV1per/Alien_DNA_tutorial/README.md

 * Q3.
 Is this supposed to be a DNA sequence or a protein sequence?
 Why?

-### Editing your data
-Normally, you do not have to edit your data, however, if by chance that a program doesn't take your sequenced data, you may have to edit the datafile to fit the program's needs.
-To do this we need to tell our computer that we want to take out any letters that are not DNA base pairs.

 ##BLAST
 After you have edited the data to fit the blast program, go to the main blast website here: (https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 1. Since we are working with nucleotides we want to compare our data to other nucleotides.
 Click on the Nucleotide BLAST tab
 2. In the Enter Query Sequence, copy and paste the edited sequence only.
 3. Under the Program Selection, click on somewhat similar sequences (blastn).
-> The reason being is that we are not certain if there will be any spieces that has the exact same DNA sequence to our alien dna.
-If we were to select the Highly similar sequence option: (1) It will take a long time for blast to sort thorugh all of its stored sequences and (2) Two different spieces will not have the exact DNA sequence.
+> The reason being is that we are not certain if there will be any species that has the exact same DNA sequence to our alien dna.
+If we were to select the highly similar sequence option: (1) It will take a long time for blast to sort through all of its stored sequences and (2) Two different species will not have the exact DNA sequence.
 So by selecting somewhat similar sequences we are guaranteed a better hit of species that could be related to our sampled DNA.
 4. Once you have selected all of the right parameters, at the bottom click on BAST!
-5. After blasting the sequence, record the spieces that the alien could be related to.
+5. After blasting the sequence, record the species that the alien could be related to.
 6. Repeat these steps for the other samples.

 ## Understanding your output

 * Q4.
 Which animals is our alien DNA sample most closely related to and by how much?
 Would you say that the percentage of how relative they are is accurate?
 Why?
 * Q5.
-Do you think this alien looks like its most closely related spiecies here on Earth?
+Do you think this alien looks like its most closely related species here on Earth?
 Why or Why not?